Odette de Champdivers

-According to Georges Bordonove, "Odette was the daughter of a maître d'hôtel of the King's Household, certain Guyot de Champdivers", who in fact was her brother.
+According to Georges Bordonove, "Odette was the daughter of a maître d'hôtel (butler) of the King's Household, certain Guyot de Champdivers", who in fact was her brother.
 The messages of Père Anselme established her as a daughter of Odin or Oudin de Champdivers, who around 1387 was equerry stableman (Latin: marescallus equorum) at the court of King Charles VI.

 She features in the novel Isabel de Bavière (1835) by Alexandre Dumas.

 Life

 Family

 Odette's family took their name after a fief that belonged to them, located near Dole and Saint-Jean-de-Losne in Burgundy.
 Rousset, in his study of the Municipalities of Jura stated that the old house of Champdivers probably descended from a younger branch of the House of Lorraine.
 It was also noted that the Lords of Champdivers had existed since 1160.
 On 20 April 1154, the name is mentioned in a bull of Pope Urban IV.
 In the Middle Ages, the Champdivers were vassals of the Dukes of Burgundy, and they lived in a mansion that was destroyed in 1477 by King Louis XI.

 One of Odette's siblings was Henry de Champdivers, who married Joan of Toulongeon, widow of Tristan de Montholon—commander of the cavalry of the Dukes of Brabant and Burgundy on 25 October 1415 at the Battle of Agincourt, where he was killed— and sister of two marshals of Burgundy and an equerry of a French one Grand Squire of France.
 It is also known that Henry was knighted and in 1394 followed Duke Philip II the Bold during his trip to Brittany.

 Guyot de Champdivers, another of her brothers, is mentioned in September 1391 in the royal accounts as one of the pages and squires who served in the household of Queen Isabeau of Bavaria.
 In 1407, Guyot de Champdivers reappears as a squire baker of the Duke of Burgundy with a pension of 200 pounds.
 The same Guyot (or Guillaume) de Champdivers therefore remained a staunch partisan of both Burgundian Dukes, John the Fearless and later Philip III the Good.
 He served these two princes as an advisor of the King and the Duke in the most important cases including approximately between 1413 and 1425.